 Cursor code review, from prototype to a production-ready codebase

 Cursor writes in hours what used to take days, but fast AI iteration does not mean production ready.
-Veriploy reviews the repo, architecture, security, CVEs and infrastructure of your Cursor-built app and keeps the code under ongoing technical oversight afterwards, instead of stopping at a one-off check.
+I review the repo, architecture, security, CVEs and infrastructure of your Cursor-built app and keep the code under ongoing technical oversight afterwards, instead of stopping at a one-off check.

 - Fixed monthly plans